What Restaurants Can Teach You About the Kitchen of Your Dreams

 But there is more to a commercial kitchen than the look and feel of stainless steel.
 There are good reasons why top chefs at the finest restaurants insist on certain types of appliances, fixtures, and furnishings.
 They are not just going for something that looks good.
 They are going for safety, functionality, and productivity.

-Before you drop $50,000 on your next kitchen remodel, take a closer look at what is really driving the decisions behind how commercial kitchens look and feel.
-There is a lot restaurants can teach you about the kitchen of your dreams.
+Before you drop $50,000 on your next kitchen remodel, take a closer look at what is driving the decisions behind how commercial kitchens look and feel.
+There are a lot of restaurants that can teach you about the kitchen of your dreams.
 Here are three:

 Stainless Steel Sinks

 There was a time when dishes were cleaned in the same washtub as laundry and the people who lived in the house.
 It is pretty easy to see why some sort of upgrade was in order.

 Sanitation is just one of the reasons you may find yourself in the market for one of those Advance Tabco sinks.
 From 3-compartment sinks to stand-alone hand-washing sinks, sanitation is near the top of the list of reasons why a stainless steel commercial sink may be right for you.

 There are other reasons foodservice professionals prefer stainless steel sinks: